supercollider/supercollider/DEVELOPING.md

     - `throw`/`catch`: use return codes instead.
     - `dynamic_cast`
     - System calls.
 These are complicated to handle and require use of an NRT thread.
-  - Any calls to `RTAlloc` should be protected from `RTAlloc` returning a null pointer.
-This usually happens when there isn't enough real-time memory left, and results in a **server crash** if the code is not protected from attempts to read from an unallocated buffer.
+  - Any calls to `RTAlloc` should check the result for `NULL`.
+This usually happens when there isn't enough real-time memory left.
+The server will crash if this check is not made.
   - The Ctor sample should be initialized.
 If this is not done, very nasty bugs can occur.
-  - Zap dangerous values (subnormals, infinities, nans) in feedback loops to 0.
+  - Zap dangerous values (subnormals, infinities, nans) in feedback loops to zero.
 SC provides a `zapgremlins` function that does this for you.
 - **Utility:**
   - UGens should have both `.ar` and `.kr` methods if applicable.
   - Sample rate and block size independence should be maintained if applicable.
 For example, audio UGens shouldn't sound